TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/MetaTagApi.rst

 .. note::

-    Usually, it is sufficient to set meta tags using the API of the :php:`PageRenderer` which uses the MetaTag API internally.
+    Usually, it is sufficient to set meta tags using the API of the :php:`\TYPO3\CMS\Core\Page\PageRenderer` which uses the MetaTag API
+    internally.
 For all other cases, use the MetaTag API directly.

 The API uses :php:`MetaTagManagers` to manage the tags for a "family" of meta tags.
 The Core e.g. ships an